Officer Fires 8 Wildly Out-of-Policy Shots at Man Fleeing Pretextual Stop; Evolving LAPD Statements Attempt to Pin Blame on Driver

 - 6/20 – How Beating of Unhoused Boyle Heights Man Exposes Woeful Inadequacy of LAPD Reform Proposals

-- 2019 – The history of South Central via the story of Nipsey Hussle
+- 2019 - The legacy of redlining and repressive policing in South Central via the story of Nipsey Hussle

 - 12/19 - USC’s Public Safety Officers Tackle, Traumatize Woman for Hugging Tree on Sorority’s Lawn